avanti-b/DhanRaksha/README.md

 ## Overview

-DhanRaksha is an end-to-end machine learning–powered fraud detection system designed to identify suspicious financial transactions in real time.
+Dhan₹aksha is an end-to-end machine learning–powered fraud detection system designed to identify suspicious financial transactions in real time.
 It integrates a trained ML model, a Flask backend API, and an interactive frontend dashboard to deliver predictions, analytics, and performance insights.

 ---